algolab-quantique/Stage-A25-Zakary/README.md

 ### Without OpenMP
+This method is agnostic to your operating system, you juste need GCC or Clang that can compile C++20.

 Again, this is **not** the recommended way to install this library!
 You have been warned.

-Then, clone this repo and navigate to the `paulicpp` directory.
+Clone this repo and navigate to the `paulicpp` directory.
 You may need to create a virtual environment depending on your needs.
 After that, do:
 ``` console
 pip install . --config-settings=cmake.define.USE_OPENMP=OFF
 ```